shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

+- **🆕 Added Minimum Number of Arrows to Burst Balloons** - Added intervals solution with efficient O(n log n) greedy approach for finding minimum arrows needed to burst all balloons by sorting by end time
 - **🆕 Added Non-overlapping Intervals** - Added intervals solution with efficient O(n log n) greedy approach for finding minimum intervals to remove by sorting by end time
 - **🆕 Added Minimum Flips to Make a OR b Equal to c** - Added bit manipulation solution that counts necessary bit flips to align `(a | b)` with `c`
 - **🆕 Added Single Number** - Introduced constant-space bit manipulation solution using cumulative XOR to isolate the unique value in an array of duplicate pairs